DuendeInexistente/Cirque/ShortStories/stars.md

 Technically all this information had been processed by the non-intelligence that composed Pink_Unit during hibernation, but protocol required self-optimization of procedures and Pink_Unit had found the non-intelligence to be insufficient for proper analysis: It simply wasn't as good at the arbitrary information-matching that was required for expanding separate facts into a larger awareness of the world, or at properly tagging important information.

-Or, if those made of meat had wanted
+Or, if those made of meat had wanted to drawn somewhat shallow comparisons, Pink_Unit -Some called it Punk- simply needed a while to reflect about things.